LLNL/shroud/docs/reference.rst

   C and Fortran wrappers in the wrappers and json file.
   The number changes whenever a new function is inserted and introduces lots of meaningless differenences in the test answers.
-This option is used to avoid the clutter.
+This option is used to avoid the clutter and is intended for developers.
 If needed for debugging, then set to *true*.  **debug** must also be *true*.
   Defaults to *false*.